Page Originated 8/1997

 and TCS.

-I prefer not to do this, not because I want to make money by selling you decoders, rather if something goes bump in the night and a decoder needs repair, the original purchaser, you, is responsible for getting that done.
-That is aggravation for you, and for me, it delays a job into which I have already invested time and money meaning I will get paid later than planned.
+I do this not because I want to make money by selling you decoders rather, if something goes bump in the night and a decoder needs repair, the original purchaser, you, is responsible for getting that done.
+That is aggravation for you, and for me, and it delays the job.

 Extent of Programming

 Modern decoders are complex devices.
-Programming every single feature can be time consuming (consuming your money) and possibly result in something you don't like.
+Programming every single feature can be time consuming (and consume your money) and possibly result in something you don't like.
 So I only do basic programming and leave the nitty gritty things up to your taste and judgement.
+I program:

 1. Locomotive address to be the number on the side of the cab